ML | Multiple Linear Regression using Python

-Multiple Linear Regression attempts to model the Relationship between two or more features and a response by fitting a linear equation to observed data.
+Multiple Linear Regression attempts to model the relationship between two or more features and a response by fitting a linear equation to observed data.
 The steps to perform multiple linear Regression are almost similar to that of simple linear Regression.
-The Difference Lies in the Evalution.
-We can use it to find out which factor has the highest impact on the predicted output and now different variable relate to each other.
+The Difference Lies in the evaluation.
+We can use it to find out which factor has the highest impact on the predicted output and how different variables relate to each other.

 Y = Dependent variable and x1, x2, x3, …… xn = multiple independent variables